kashifsoofi/blog-code-samples/integration-test-postgres-go/README.md

 ```

 ### Update Tests
 To test update, first we will create a record and then call the `Update` method of store to update the recrod.
-After updating we will use the `dbHelper` to load the saved record and assert the saved record has updated values.
+After updating the record we will use the `dbHelper` to load the saved record and assert the saved record has updated values.

 ```go
 func TestUpdate(t *testing.T) {